 2. Growth potential to meet long-term needs

-As you build your income plan, it’s important to include some investments that have growth potential because they may help you keep up with inflation over time.
+As you build your income plan, it’s important to consider including some investments that have growth potential because they may help you keep up with inflation over time.

 You should also consider a mix of stocks, bonds, and cash.
-Being too conservative can cause you to miss potential growth.
-Being too can cause you to take on undue risk during volatile markets.
+But being too conservative can cause you to miss potential growth.
+But being too aggressive can cause you to take on undue risk during volatile markets.
 Therefore, you want to consider a portfolio with a comfortable mix.